 - prevention is now regarded as a key feature of new approaches

-- approaches involve breaking down organisational silos and bringing sectors together through a shared orientation in the design and delivery of services.
+- approaches involve breaking down organisational silos and bringing sectors together around a shared ambition when designing and delivering services.

-Focus on the delivery of a high quality place is not new.
-However, councils are now increasingly working with partners to integrate services around people and place, with an emphasis on prevention and early intervention, and reducing inequalities.
+For local government this means councils working with partners to integrate services around the needs of people in a place, with an emphasis on prevention and early intervention.
+All aimed at reducing inequalities.

 Place-based approaches have been applied by community planning partnerships as a vehicle for asset-based community development.
 However, there is a risk that local practitioners and policy makers see this as purely a community planning approach and become distracted from the opportunities of place-based working across all public service design and delivery.

 Coordinated place-based approaches can be applied at a range and scale of settings and circumstances be that in remote villages, towns, cities, regions or islands.
-Solutions need to deliver across a wide range of economic, physical and social outcomes and involve utilising available resources from across mainstream budgets
+Solutions need to deliver across the range of economic, physical and social outcomes and involve utilising available resources from across mainstream budgets.

 The Place Principle